rammatzkvosky/epsagon-java/README.md

 and gives it your Lambda's actual entry point as a parameter.
 The return value of this method is an `EpsagonConfiguration` object.
 Configure your token and application name using this object, like the example shows.

+Finally, set this class as the entry point of your Lambda (instead of your original handler).
+This class will automatically load your original handler and execute it.

 # Copyright
 Provided under the MIT license.
 See LICENSE for details.